micmejia/bible-dump/AMPC/Job/Job 37.md

-Men therefore [reverently] fear Him; He regards _and_ respects not any who are wise in heart [in their own understanding and conceit]. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Men therefore [reverently] fear Him; He regards _and_ respects not any who are wise in heart [in their own understanding and conceit].